FaithAlone.net

 14 Then sent Joseph, and called his father Jacob to him, and all his kindred, threescore and fifteen souls.

 This number would need to include Er and Onan, who were not included in the original 70 from Genesis 46.
-So that means we are at 70 + 2 = 72.
+So that would bring the count to 70 + 2 = 72.

-The only way I can think to add 3 more would be to add Leah, Zilpah, and Bilhah - 3 out of Jacob's 4 wives - excluding Rachel because she died giving birth to Benjamin.
+One way to add 3 more would be to add Leah, Zilpah, and Bilhah - 3 out of Jacob's 4 wives - excluding Rachel only because she died giving birth to Benjamin.
+This would be assuming both that his other wives were still alive, and that they accompanied him to Egypt.

+This may seem strange, as two dead people, Onan and Er, were evidently included in his count.
 However, Onan and Er were obviously related by blood to Jacob, whereas Rachel was not.
-Therefore, Stephen saw it fit to count them, and added the three other wives by virtue of the fact that they were alive when Jacob actually came into Egypt.
+Therefore, perhaps Stephen saw it fit to count them, and added the three other wives by virtue of the fact that their deaths had not been noted by the time Jacob actually came into Egypt.

 Conclusion